 At Berkeley Community Scholars, we offer two college success programs with one goal – completing a bachelor’s degree.
 The two programs are:

 The Bachelor’s Degree High Hopes Scholarship Program (BDHH) is a college success program designed to provide advising, mentorship, career readiness, community support, and resources to motivated and resilient college-bound seniors from Berkeley public high schools.
-Scholars receive a scholarship of up to $16,000, payable in installments of up to $2,000 twice a year for four years.
+Scholars receive a scholarship of up to $16,000.

 Scholarships are awarded based on demonstrated financial need, community involvement, and academic and personal achievement.
 Funds awarded may be used for tuition, books, room and board, and incidental expenses in connection with the recipient’s college education.

-BCS prioritizes students with demonstrated financial need, who are first generation to college, and who identify as part of a group underrepresented on college campuses.
+BCS prioritizes students with demonstrated financial need, who are first generation to college, and who identify as part of a group underrepresented in college degree completion.